 Why Should You Eat Sourdough?
-What’s The Difference Between Sourdough And Bread Made With Rapid Rise Yeast?
+What’s the Difference Between Sourdough and Bread Made With Rapid Rise Yeast?

-If you’ve been following along on my journey to health then you probably know that I soak, sour or sprout all the grains, nuts and legumes that I eat, usually with some sort of acid (typically whey from my raw yogurt).
-This soaking process does several different things.
-The most important being it neutralizes the naturally occurring phytic acid in these plant foods.
+If you’ve been following along on my journey to health then you probably know that I soak, sour, or sprout all the grains, nuts, and legumes that I eat, usually with some sort of acid (typically whey from my raw yogurt).
+This soaking process does several different things, the most important being it neutralizes the naturally occurring phytic acid in these plant foods.

-On the other hand, rapid rise yeast consumes the sugars in the flour so quickly and without the benefit of lactic acid producing bacteria that very little reduction in phytic acid occurs.
+On the other hand, rapid rise yeast consumes the sugars in the flour so quickly and without the benefit of lactic acid-producing bacteria that very little reduction in phytic acid occurs.
 This is a major problem considering the quantity of bread foods that most of the world consumes on a daily basis.

-Almost all traditional peoples knew to soak and ferment the grains, nuts and legumes they were consuming.
-And all bread was naturally leavened (like sourdough) up until the invention of rapid rise yeast in the 1860’s.
-So for over 14,000 years of bread making, early humans were utilizing wild yeast.
+Almost all traditional peoples knew to soak and ferment the grains, nuts, and legumes they were consuming.
+And all bread was naturally leavened (like sourdough) up until the invention of rapid rise yeast in the 1860s.
+So for over 14,000 years of bread making, humans were utilizing wild yeast.
 And over the last two centuries we have almost completely abandoned these traditional ways.
 If you are starting to wonder if there is a correlation between abandoning our traditional food-ways and our declining health then you are on the right track.

-To learn more about traditional peoples, what real traditional foods they ate, and why they had superior health please read Sally Fallon-Morell’s new book Nourishing Diets: How Paleo, Ancestral and Traditional Peoples Really Ate.
+To learn more about traditional peoples, what real traditional foods they ate, and why they had superior health please read Sally Fallon Morell’s new book Nourishing Diets: How Paleo, Ancestral and Traditional Peoples Really Ate.

-The sourdough fermentation process also breaks down gluten protein making it much easier to digest!
+The sourdough fermentation process also breaks down gluten protein, making it much easier to digest!